claucvk/claucvk.github.io/_posts/blog/2015-08-20-firts-steps-become-a-uxd.markdown

 I hope this article would be of help you for you.
 Checkout this document written by Nielsen Norman Group <a href="http://www.nngroup.com/reports/user-experience-careers/">"User Experience Careers"</a>.
 It is a report that analyzes how UX professionals educated and trained themselves for their careers.

-If you have some questions or comments feel free to [contact me](http://ccvk.me/contact).
+If you have some questions, comments or suggestions feel free to [contact me](http://ccvk.me/contact) or comment below.
 There are also some links that contains good information about UX and you also can ask questions that you might have:

 * [http://www.usability.gov/](http://www.usability.gov/)
 * [http://www.uxmatters.com/](http://www.uxmatters.com/)